tbela99/css/docs/README.md

 ## Requirements

-This library requires PHP version >= 7.4.
+- PHP version >= 7.4.
 If you need support for older versions of PHP 5.6 - 7.3 then checkout [this branch](https://github.com/tbela99/css/tree/php56-backport)
+- mbstring extension

 ## Usage: